JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_plot_ica_topo(eeg; <keyword arguments>)
 ```

 Plot topographical view of `eeg` ICAs (each plot is signal reconstructed from this ICA).
+It uses polar :loc*radius and :loc*theta locations, which are translated into Cartesian x and y positions.

 **Arguments**